HoustonWeHaveABug/InfinityLoop/README.md

 ## How to use the program

-The below table shows which parameters are expected on the standard input depending on if you want to use the generator or the solver
+The below table shows which parameters are expected on the standard input depending on if you want to use the generator or the solver:

 | Parameter | Used by generator | Used by solver | Constraint |
 |-----------|-------------------|----------------|------------|